tomahawkins/horsetooth/01_intro.md

 But this book is also about a group of friends growing up in the 80's and 90's in the foothills west of Fort Collins, Colorado;
 an area known as Horsetooth, named for the rock resting on the highest ridge overlooking the town and also the reservoir that fills the valley between the first pair of hogback ridges.
-John Frederick, Aaron Haas, Mark Harvey, Tom Hawkins, and James Kennedy made of the core group and were often accompanied by Micheal (John's brother), Jerry (James' brother), and Fon "Allen" Duke who moved to the neighborhood and joined the group for a few years.